🌐INTRODUCTION

 4) To avoid eating junk foods when you are in a stressful situation, you can prepare healthy food before you need it.

-5) Drink an adequate amount of water to stay hydrated and stop drinking too many caffeinated drinks.
+5) Drink a sufficient quantity of water to stay hydrated as per your individual needs, and stop drinking too many caffeinated drinks.

 6) Try speaking with a mental health expert, or you can write down your feelings in a diary to release or reduce your stress level.